Brainworx/HappyAccounting/README.md

 # HappyAccounting
-# requires Amelia plugin
+Requires Amelia plugin
-# Author: Stijn Heylen
+Author: Stijn Heylen

 Small wordpress plugin in order to track payments and hold cash register data for export to an accounting system.